Marathon Race Planning Tips

 So, you have done the hardwork and pounded the pavements morning after morning, evening after evening…now is the time to think more about the race itself and the logistics involved in actually getting to the start line & beyond… Hopefully these tips below will cover near enough everything you need to consider…

 – Are you going to wear to get to the start…?
-I suggest you wear warm clothes (layers) and also have a bin-bag in your kit bag…
+I suggest you wear warm clothes (layers) including things like a Ryderwear sports bra and also have a bin-bag in your kit bag…

 – Are you going to wear for the marathon itself?
 Are you going to get your name printed on your vest?
 Probably not a good idea to wear new trainers…I learnt this one the hard way…